Me and my mom - the person who most influenced me to write

 A: I wrote my first story - "The Little Red Hen" – when I was three years old.
 My mom suggested that I tell her a story and as I told her, she typed it.
 It was a rather short story.

 I wrote my first, lengthy chapter story when I was about 18 years old.
-I have revised it multiple times (and, in the process, cut more than sixty pages, which proves how important it is for me to reread my work because the original story was far too long).
+I have revised it multiple times (and, in the process, cut more than sixty pages, which proves how important it is for me to reread my work).
 I still love the story, but it needs more polishing.

 Q: How long did it take to publish your first book?

 A: A long time!
 I basically wrote two versions of the same manuscript.
 I wrote the first version in 1998.
 Five years later, I was inspired to change the manuscript.
-Three years after that, I learned that Viking wanted to publish Before You Were Here, Mi Amor.
+Three years after that, Viking acquired Before You Were Here, Mi Amor.
 It was three more years - in 2009 - before my book was finally published.
-So, at least six years.

 Q: Do you illustrate your books?